by Andrea M. Darcy

 Cognitive behavioural therapy (CBT) in particular focuses on helping you recognise and take charge of your negative thinking.
 If you work with a CBT therapist they will provide you with charts where you can track your thoughts, learning to question each one and replace it with a more balanced and realistic view.

 Harley Therapy puts you in touch with some of London’s best counsellors and psychotherapists.
 Not in the UK?
-WE can also connect you with a therapist wherever you are with Skype therapy.
+We can also connect you with a therapist wherever you are with Online therapy.

 Still have a question about catastrophizing?
 Ask below, we love to hear from you.